DavidJohnGee/clicrudST2/README.md

 ####config_command

 Allows you to run a comma separated LIST of configuration commands.
 The real world rarely leads to running a single command so this action allows you to create a list of them which will be pushed.
 This could also mean a comma separated template, with the comma allowing each input to be treated as a line.

+####chain_remediate

+This simple action-chain takes input in the form of an alert (from another open source project called GoPE: http://github.com/davidjohngee/gope), alerts a Slack channel, attempts autoremediation with a single or list of commands, then updates slack users.

+Have a play!

 ####CLICRUD